kallaics/gitops-demo/docs/prepare-fluxcd.md

 2. Create service account

-    This role will be guaranteed the access to the Kubernetes objects.
+    This service account will be used for Flux to access to the Kubernetes objects.

     ```bash
-    cat << EOF > flux-init/cluster-role.yaml
+    cat << EOF > flux-init/service-account.yaml
     apiVersion: v1
     kind: ServiceAccount
     metadata:
-      name: flux-engineering
+      name: flux
-      namespace: flux-engineering
+      namespace: flux-system
     EOF
     ```